 Skip to main content

-Orestis Tzirtzilakis is a third-year DPhil candidate in Medieval and Modern Languages at Merton College, Oxford.
-Prior to his studies at Oxford, he pursued a degree in Philosophy and the Arts, with a specialization in Film Studies, at the University of Patras and the University of Warwick.
+Orestis Tzirtzilakis is a fourth-year DPhil candidate in Medieval and Modern Languages at Merton College, University of Oxford.
+He previously studied Philosophy and the Arts at the University of Patras and the University of Warwick.